DJ Kayla Kush

 Best of Gospel

-We play Gospel music to minister to our listeners about the saving Grace of our Lord.
+We play Gospel music to minister to our listeners.

 Promoting cultural glitteracy through musical theater!
 Better Living Through Show Tunes brings you the best of musical theater, Broadway and the silver screen.
 Mostly music, but also interviews and information about local productions.
-Southern Wisconsin's only radio program dedicated to musical theater.
-Hosted by Meghan Randolph (1st, 4th and 5th Sundays); Tim Sauers (2nd Sundays) and Kirk Stantis (3rd Sundays).
+Southern Wisconsin's first radio program dedicated to musical theater.
+Hosted by Meghan Randolph (1st Sundays;) Tim Sauers (2nd Sundays;) Kirk Stantis (3rd Sundays) and Allison Ward (4th & 5th Sundays.)

 Your weekly journey through the blues from the early 50′s through the present.
 You may hear some Deep Soul, some Zydeco and whatever else I feel like playing that week as well.